 Gloria’s

 It would be remiss not to make mention of Gloria’s, the Commercial Bay-based deli that hasn’t stopped humming since opening.
-Of course, we should expect such popularity from the team, also behind Bar Celeste.
-Gloria’s however, is a more pared-back offering that keeps homely, delicious foods at its core — and its crown jewel is a delightful daily rotation of fresh, seasonal sandwiches.
-The deli meats sandwich here is unparalleled if you can get your hands on one.
+Of course, we should expect such popularity from the clever team behind the scenes.
+Gloria’s is a more pared-back offering that keeps homely, delicious foods at its core — and its crown jewel is a delightful daily rotation of fresh, seasonal sandwiches.
+The deli meats sandwich here is unparalleled if you can get your hands on one, and the tuna iteration may just be the best in town.

 Little French Cafe